Preparing for College as an Adult

 For example, in high school your time spent in school was planned by others, and you were frequently reminded about upcoming due dates.
 In college you manage your own class schedule, and you are responsible for seeking out and meeting deadlines.
 In high school, most classes had no more than 35 students.
 In college, especially large colleges, some classes may have hundreds of students.

 These are just few of the differences.
-Check out the Your Transition to College brochure to learn more.
+Check out the Your Transition to College flyer to learn more.

 Previous tab: "Choosing a College"